Daksh2000/fileshare/readme.md

         - source venv/bin/activate
 Then run pip install -r requirements.txt to install all dependencies

-Then run python manage.py runserver in the directory where manage.py file is present, Now got (http://127.0.0.1:8000/) to access your application
+Then run "python manage.py runserver" in the directory where manage.py file is present, Now got (http://127.0.0.1:8000/) to access your application